-Keywords:(Agricultural genomics, Disease resistance, Genomic breeding, Oil content, Stress tolerance)
+Keywords:(Agricultural genomics, Diseaseresistance, Genomicbreeding, Oil content, Stress tolerance)

 1. INTRODUCTION

 Mustard crops, particularly those of the Brassica species, are integral to global agriculture due to their dual purpose as oilseed and forage crops.
 Among the various Brassica species, Brassica juncea (yellow or brown mustard), Brassica nigra (black mustard), and Brassica rapa (field mustard) are the most cultivated for oil production (Sharma et al, 2024).
 Mustard oil, extracted from seeds, is widely consumed in culinary practices, especially in South Asia, and has industrial uses in biofuels and cosmetics (Aslan,2023).
 Additionally, the by-product, mustard seed meal, serves as a high-protein feed for livestock.